 Warmth (but not too much)

 Baselayers provide warmth by trapping air next to the skin.
 This effect is due to the weave design, the fabric fibres used, or a mixture of both.
-The colder the conditions, the thicker the baselayer you use.
+The colder the conditions, the thicker the baselayer.

 Long, short or no sleeves?

 Assuming you want sleeves, the first thing to consider is how long you want them to be.

 You won’t want a long-sleeved baselayer if all your jerseys have short sleeves.
 In terms of versatility, short-sleeved baselayers will work with long- and short-sleeved jerseys but won’t be as warm in winter, and you may find the sleeves bunch up around your shoulders, especially underneath some of today’s closely tailored tops.

 Whether you prefer short or long sleeves, you’re better off going for ones that use a raglan design.
 Raglan sleeves extend over the shoulder and all the way up to the collar.
 The design provides more freedom of movement for your arms and uses a diagonal seam that runs from your armpit to your collarbone, rather than circling your shoulder.

 The other option is to go sleeveless.
 If you can’t bear to go without a baselayer on even the hottest days, a sleeveless, string-vest style garment might be the way to go.